 What is SIMPLER?

 Clinical subcohorts, including clinical sampling and measurement of body composition, were established in 2003 for women in Uppsala and in 2010 for women and men in Västerås.
 The first round in Uppsala was finished in 2009 and a second round is ongoing since 2015.
-The first round in Västerås was finished in 2019 and a second round is planned to start during 2021.
+The first round in Västerås was finished in 2019 and a second round started October 2022.
 The biobank consist of samples of blood, urine, faeces and fat tissue, from the clinical subcohorts.
-In addition, saliva samples from 39,000 men and women have also been collected between 2004 and 2008.
-In total there are over 400,000 samples in the biobank and new ones are added continuously.
+In addition, saliva samples from 39,000 men and women have also been collected between 2004 and 2008 used for DNA extraction in 2019.
+In total there are over 800,000 samples in the biobank and new ones are added continuously.